fbpx

 Share:

-I marvel at the depth and profundity of Christmas carols.
-Take the classic carol, “O Come, All Ye Faithful.”
-There’s a line in the song, “Very God, begotten not created.”
-Did you catch that?
-In a single phrase, we sing that Christ is not a created being.
-While he was born in human form at Christmas, he exists as God with God from eternity.
-Hold this thought!
-We’ll come back to it later.
 John of Damascus (675-749) was a third-generation civil servant in Damascus, Syria.
 His grandfather was a high-ranking financial officer when Muslims took control of the city.
-John followed in his family’s footsteps in government until he switched careers to enter into the priesthood.
-John was an eyewitness to Islam as it emerged in the Middle East and was the first Christian to write about its expanding influence.
-He devoted an entire section of his seminal work, Fount of Knowledge, to various heresies threatening the church.
-He regarded Islam, not as a rival religion but as Christian apostasy.
+John followed in his family’s footsteps into government until he switched careers to enter the priesthood.
+John was an eyewitness to emerging Islam in the Middle East and the first Christian to write about its expanding influence.
+He devotes an entire section of his seminal work, Fount of Knowledge, to various heresies threatening the church.
+He regarded Islam, not as a rival religion but as a form of Christian apostasy.
 Go back to the line in the carol about Jesus as “not created.”
 Muhammed taught that “Christ is but a creature” in the Quran.
 While Jesus is afforded status as a prophet, he’s not considered coeternal with God.
 John poked fun at the way Muhammed received his revelation, “Since he received his revelation in his sleep and did not have a sense of the activity, then the folk proverb applies, ‘You’re spinning dreams.'”
-It’s an ironic way of saying, “You’re dreaming, Muhammed.”
-John of Damascus is honored as one of the great Patriarchs in the Eastern Orthodox Church.
-We join John of Damascus in praying:
+It’s his ironic way of saying–you’re dreaming, Muhammed.

 Master Lord Jesus Christ our God, you alone have the authority to forgive human beings their sins, for you are good and love everyone.
 Forgive all my transgressions committed in knowledge or in ignorance.
-Make me worthy uncondemned to receive your divine and glorious, pure and life-giving Mysteries; incurring thereby neither punishment, nor the increase of my sins, but receiving cleansing, sanctification, and a pledge of the life to come and of the kingdom.
+Make me worthy uncondemned to receive your divine and glorious, pure and life-giving mysteries, incurring thereby neither punishment, nor the increase of my sins, but receiving cleansing, sanctification, and a pledge of the life to come and of the kingdom.
 Let them be for me a rampart, a help, and an overturning of my adversaries, and a wiping out of my many transgressions.
 For you are a God of mercy, compassion, and love of all human beings, and to you we give glory, with the Father and the Son and the Holy Spirit, now and forever and to the ages of ages.
 Amen.

 Rev. Dr. Peter James served 42 years as the senior of Vienna Presbyterian Church in Vienna, VA — 21 years in the 20th century and 21 years in the 21st century.
 He retired in 2021 and now serves as Pastor-in-Residence at Gordon-Conwell Theological Seminary.